JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 ## TidierData.jl
 [TidierData.jl](https://tidierorg.github.io/TidierData.jl/latest/), part of
-the [Tidier](https://tidierorg.github.io/Tidier.jl/dev/) ecosystem, is a macro-based data analysis interface that wraps `DataFrames`.
+the [Tidier](https://tidierorg.github.io/Tidier.jl/dev/) ecosystem, is a macro-based data analysis interface that wraps DataFrames.jl.
 The instructions below are for version 0.16.0 of TidierData.jl.

 First, install the TidierData.jl package: